Elizabeth Ferris (diver): Later life

 Her award came a year prior to the 2012 Summer Olympics in London, which was the first Olympic games to have all sports open to women.
 She was a founder of the World Olympians Association.
 Ferris's legacy was in her steadfast work to enhance women's opportunities in the Olympic games, as well as her work on gender biology, which encouraged the IOC to amend their restrictive definition of male and female bodies.
 When recognising gender equity in the Olympic games and scientifically understanding the body's gender can be partly attributed to the work and advocacy by Ferris's.

 Personal

 Her mother was Dolly Ferris and she was one of four children.
-She had an older brother Roy, an older sister Barbara and a younger sister Christine.
+She had an older brother Roy, an older sister, the actress, Barbara and a younger sister Christine.
+Through her sister Barbara, she was the sister-in-law of film director and producer John Quested.

 Ferris married Robert Tyson Knights (b.
 1942) on 8 May 1968, but the marriage was short-lived and on 12 November 1973, she married Canadian-born university lecturer Julian Steven (b.
-1940), who would later work in investment banking.
-They had one daughter, Sophie, who was born in 1978.
+1940), who later worked in investment banking.
+They had one daughter, Sophie, in 1978.

 Since 2008, Ferris had been suffering from breast cancer and died at home in Lechlade, Gloucestershire on 12 April 2012.
 Her funeral was privately held at St Martin-in-the-Fields Anglican church.
-At the time of her death, no other British female diver had won an Olympic medal in diving since Ferris's bronze medal in the 1960 Summer Olympics in Rome.
+At the time of her death, no other British woman had won an Olympic diving medal since Ferris's 1960 bronze.